damonreeve/hyde/data-enrichment.md

 ## Bidstream Enrichment Workflow

-There are a number of important aspects to bidstream data enrichment.

 ![Data Enrichment Workflow](https://docs.google.com/drawings/d/1CCpxSkW7agj19ZmJq_ZeBhp8kuBTxl1upUfVrQqItfA/pub?w=632&h=422)

+### Bidder

+There are two important changes that need to be made to the bidder:

+1. The bidder must be pre-configured to be able to allow for data from a specific data partner to be used in campaign planning
+1. The bidder needs to recognize the data in the bid request when making bids and target accordingly

+Bidder modification is outside of the scope of the Optimizer enrichment service.
+In the docs for specific data partners we've described best practice and examples.

+### Data Partner

+This is the data source providing the information to enrich the bid request with.
+Each data partner provides two datasets:

+1. A taxonomy of data fields and descriptions that the bidder uses to enable targeting to be setup up
+1. A mapping table that is used at run-time by Bidstream Optimizer to enrich a bid request with specific data when conditions match.
+This will generally be a database or file that is maintained by the data partner.

+Detail for each of these datasets is provided for each data partner.

+### Cache

+This is a layer that sits between Bidstream Optimizer and each data partner.
+This is used for performance reasons and maintained by Authenticated.

-1. A bid request is received by Bidstream Optimizer
+### Bidstream Optimizer

+Optimizer performs four primary functions

+1. Receives bid requests from suppliers
-1. A call is made to the enrichment cache to see if there is any data to enrich the bid request with
+1. Calls the enrichment cache to see if there is any data to enrich the bid request with
-1. If there is, the request is enriched with the data, generally as a new explicitly named data object the `ext` object of the bid request
+1. Enriches the bid request with any data, generally as a new explicitly named data object in the `ext` object of the bid request
-1. The bidder receives the enriched bid request and uses the new data in matching with any campaigns that used this data partner in any campaign targeting

-The bidder must be pre-configured to be able to allow for the data to be used in campaign planning and to recognize the data in the bid request when making bids.
-This work is outside of the scope of the Optimizer enrichment service.
-Read more about bidder modifications in specific data partner integration docs.

-DSP integrations for targeting
+1. Passes the bid request on to the bidder

 ## Architecture built for scale and low latency